Your Custom Text Here

 In this multi-sensory provocation, the artist speculates how fragments of family lineage and fragments of objects might converge and give way to an imaginary future.

-Combining domestic items and found objects across context and culture, the artist repositions objects as speculations with no clear function, allowing imaginary possibilities to emerge.
+Combining domestic items and found objects across context and culture, the artist repositions objects as speculations with no clear function, allowing imaginary narratives to emerge.

 Stone artefacts with gilded bottoms are tethered to secure the tarpaulin over hessian sacks.

-At 1.68m tall the hessian sacks match the artist's stature.
-Each is overstuffed to a one metre diameter with used pillows, duvets and other items of soft comfort.
+Hessian sacks are overstuffed to a one metre diameter with used pillows, duvets and other items of soft comfort.
+At 1.68m tall the hessian sacks are at human stature.

-The installation includes a familiar soundscape incorporating water, birdsong and bells with a scentscape of rosemary, sage, citrus & clove.
+The soundscape incorporates water, birdsong and bells with a scentscape of rosemary, sage, citrus & clove to stimulate comfort and memory.

 Site-specific work developed for the Casino Nazionale, Lucca Province, Italy.